sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distributed-colours.md

-In my totally unscientific tinkering I've found that low-saturation light colours (pastels) work well for lines on dark backgrounds and for fill colours behind dark text, and that high-saturation dark colours ("deep" colours) work well well for lines on light backgrounds and fill colours behind light text.
+In my totally unscientific tinkering I've found that low-saturation light colours (pastels) work well for lines on dark backgrounds and for fill colours behind dark text, and that high-saturation dark colours ("deep" colours) work well for lines on light backgrounds and fill colours behind light text.

 Also, fills turn out to be easier to distinguish from each other than